httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 Note that this occurs on a response-by-response basis; if no member of the cache's target list is present, valid, and non-empty, a cache falls back to other cache control mechanisms as required by HTTP {{HTTP-CACHING}}.

-Targeted fields that are not on a cache's target list MUST NOT change that cache's behavior, and MUST be passed through.
+Targeted fields that are not on a cache's target list MUST NOT change that cache's behavior and MUST be passed through.

 Caches that use a targeted field MUST implement the semantics of the following cache directives: